01

 Readiness & Fit

-Your tech stack, data availability, team readiness, timeline expectations, and how decisions get made.
+Your tech stack, data availability, team readiness, timeline expectations, and decision-making process.

 5